The ultimate guide to Rio Lagartos Yucatan

 STANDARD TOUR – 2 hrs duration

-It is a boat tour designed to mainly enjoy the observation of the emblematic bird of the Ría Lagartos, the Pink Flamenco, in the biosphere reserve.
+It is a boat tour designed to mainly enjoy the observation of the emblematic bird of the Ría Lagartos, the Pink flamingo, in the biosphere reserve.

 It’s made through 20 km of canals surrounded by mangroves, where you can also observe other species of birds such as Herons, Eagles, Seagulls, and Cormorants.

-Hopefully, there can spot Crocodiles as well.
-After the tour through the canals, we reach the salt industry called Las Coloradas, there you can see the saltwater lagoons with their characteristic pink color.
+Hopefully, you can spot Crocodiles as well.
+After the tour through the canals, we reach the salt industry called Las Coloradas.
+There, you can see the saltwater lagoons with their characteristic pink color.

-From there you will go to the white clay bath, which thanks to its high levels of phosphorus, sulfur and other minerals, moisturizes the skin.
+From there, you will go to the white clay bath, which moisturizes the skin thanks to its high levels of phosphorus, sulfur, and other minerals.

-Another tour option is a 4 hours photography and birdwatching tour which is 2500 pesos for the boat (6 people max)
+Another tour option is a 4-hour photography and birdwatching tour, which is 2500 pesos for the boat (6 people max)

 Contact Guia Naturalista William Canto for more details.